The coastal city of Kaohsiung is a major commercial hub and quickly becoming one of the best travel destinations in Taiwan.

 Don’t know where to start?
 Plan your trip with this complete 1-day Kaohsiung itinerary…

-What to do in Kaohsiung in 24 hours: A complete one-day itinerary
+Where to go in Kaohsiung in one day: A complete 1-day itinerary

 As with most of our one-day city itineraries, this Kaohsiung itinerary covers the most recognizable attractions and hidden gems.
 You’ll have time for a little bit of everything, including visiting the landmarks and shopping at crowded markets.